Zillow and Trulia are owned by the same parent company and use the same home value data, so their estimates are the same.

 If you just want a ballpark idea of your home's value, we recommend comparing estimates from the best online home value estimators.
 Getting multiple quotes will help you weed out any outliers that are pulling from outdated information and give you a better idea of your home's current value.

 If you want the most accurate home value estimate, request a detailed comparative market analysis (CMA) from an experienced local real estate agent.

-Both Zillow and Trulia allow you to look at listings of homes for sale.
-The two sites alike display “featured” homes, which are listed by agents who pay to have their listings appear at the top of the search results and to have their agent profiles displayed alone instead of alongside those of competing agents.
+Zillow and Trulia are owned by the same parent company (Zillow Group), and each site allows you to look at listings of homes for sale.
+The two sites alike display "featured" homes, which are listed by agents who pay to have their listings appear at the top of the search results and to have their agent profiles displayed alone instead of alongside those of competing agents.

 When searching for a home, Zillow lets you filter by year built or lot area.
 Trulia offers a few more filter options when compared to Zillow, including price-reduced date, dollar amount or percentage, price per square foot, Transit Score, number of photos, or popularity.

-The “Zestimate” is automatically computed on a daily basis, collecting information on millions of public and user-submitted data points.
-Zillow also provides a Rent “Zestimate” estimated monthly rental price.
+The Zestimate is automatically computed on a daily basis, collecting information on millions of public and user-submitted data points.
+Zillow also provides a Rent Zestimate with a home's estimated monthly rental price.

 Zillow’s housing payment calculator is a great resource; it actually includes taxes, homeowners insurance, and mortgage insurance, if applicable.
 It doesn’t just show you an ultra-low monthly mortgage payment.

 Zillow’s Zestimates can also be useful for investors or even those deciding between renting vs. owning.
 Zillow even provides an abundance of real estate listings, complete with photos, sales history, tax information, and even a housing payment estimate.